 When the weather changes and it is no longer beautiful where we’re sailing, we try to escape to explore other areas of the country, generally inland where the boat cannot reach.
 In addition to sailing, we camp, fly, canoe/kayak, RV, and more (basically if it’s a fun way to go, we like to go).
 We work hard to balance the desire to explore the world with the advantages of building a community and getting to know people and places in a deeper, meaningful way.
 When we’re not traveling, we have a home base in the North Carolina mountains where we entertain, explore, garden, and allow Skye to grow up in an environment focused on sustainability.

 Lawyer, scientist, sailor.
-Geoff had the racing experience, knows how to fix up the boats, and maintain the engine (and seems to enjoy doing so since he keeps buying us fixer-uppers).
+Geoff had the racing experience, knows how to fix up the boats, run the farm, and maintain everything (and seems to enjoy doing so since he keeps buying us fixer-uppers).
 He’s the social one, the cook, and the one who still can’t quite believe that he has achieved his high school dream of “having a boat with a bunch of women.”